Request for Proposal: Development of a Knowledge Publication for Regional Technical Dialogue #4.

 2. Conduct bilateral meetings or attend FGDs with sectoral stakeholders to collect data and information across smallholders and business sectors.
 These interactions will provide valuable insights into the challenges and opportunities in the rubber, palm oil, and cocoa sectors.

-3. Together with consortium partners, we identify and curate strategic stakeholders and/or actors related to the targeted audiences from smallholder and business groups,
+3. Together with consortium partners, identify and curate strategic stakeholders and/or actors related to the targeted audiences from smallholder and business groups,

 4. Develop and Finalize Terms of References with consortium partners.